jhallen/joe-editor/docs/man.md

 just to get a color specification.

-Delimiter match buffer is for perl and shell: a regex in perl can be s<..>(...) and in shell you can say: <<EOS .......
+Delimiter match buffer is for perl and shell: a regex in perl can be s&lt;..&gt;(...) and in shell you can say: &lt;&lt;EOS .......
 EOS.
 The idea is that you capture the first delimiter into the match buffer (the &lt; or first "EOS") and then match it to the second one with "&" in a string or character list.